mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 {{% alert context="danger" %}}
-BPIO2 can display detailed debugging data in the Bus Pirate terminal.
+Detailed debugging info can be displayed in the Bus Pirate terminal.
 Enable this by setting ```"bpio_debug_enable":1``` in your BPCONFIG.BP JSON file on the Bus Pirate internal storage. **Then reboot the Bus Pirate for this to take effect.**
 {{% /alert %}}

-The Bus Pirate firmware will print debugging information to the terminal when BPIO2 requests are processed.
+Detailed debugging information can be displayed in the terminal when BPIO2 requests are processed.
 This can help you understand how the protocol works and troubleshoot any issues.

 {{% alert context="warning" %}}
 If you don't have a BPCONFIG.BP file, type configuration command ```c``` in the Bus Pirate terminal.
 At the prompt type x to exit, the configuration file will be created.